 NOAA recently identified an aggregation of 100 of the whales south of Nantucket — nearly a quarter of the world's population — but the survey work is now interrupted by the shutdown, Asmutis-Silvia said.
 Surveys of rare whales are important for biologists who study the animals and so rescuers can have an idea of where they are located, she said.
 No right whale mortalities have been recorded so far in 2019, but there have been at least 20 since April 2017.

 "There's a really significant impact on marine mammal conservation based on this shutdown," Asmutis-Silvia said.
 "We have little to no ability to find them because of NOAA's being furloughed."

 Many in the conservation community are anticipating potential changes to federal government's Atlantic Large Whale Take Reduction Plan, which is a tool to reduce incidental deaths of whales.
 But that process, too, is on hold because of the shutdown.

 Calls from The Associated Press to NOAA spokespeople were not returned.
 Some spokespeople for the agency have voicemail set up to say they will return to work when the shutdown is over.

-In Virginia, one of the state's first responders for whale rescues is the Virginia Aquarium & Marine Science Center in Virginia Beach.
+In Virginia, one of the state's first responders for whale rescues is the Virginia Aquarium and Marine Resource Center in Virginia Beach.
 Mark Swingle, the aquarium's director of research and conservation, said the center would not have "the usual assets we depend on to support the response" if it needs to assist an endangered whale.

 That's because NOAA staff and the Coast Guard would not be available, Swingle said.